 Launch Vehicle & Launch DateNASA has selected Space Exploration Technologies (SpaceX) of Hawthorne, California, to provide launch services for SWOT.
 Launch is targeted for September 2021 on a SpaceX Falcon 9 rocket from Space Launch Complex 4E at Vandenberg Air Force Base in California.
 NASA's Launch Services Program at Kennedy Space Center in Florida will manage the SpaceX launch service.

 Mission Development TimelineSWOT was one of 15 missions listed in the 2007 National Research Council Decadal Survey of Earth science missions that NASA should implement in the subsequent decade (full report available here).
 In its earliest stages, the mission underwent Concept Studies (Pre-Phase A) and Concept & Technology Development (Phase A).

 To learn more about SWOT's latest progress towards launch, visit the Flight Systems and Ground Systems pages.
 To learn about the airborne instrument making measurements similar to those that will be made in space by SWOT to prepare for the hydrology post-launch Cal/Val, visit the AirSWOT page.

 SWOT will launch in Phase D. Approximately the first six months after launch, it will be in a "fast-sampling" phase with a 1-day repeat orbit at an altitude of 857 km (532.5 mi).
 This initial period will focus on achieving calibration and validation objectives while studying rapidly changing phenomena.
-The "fast sampling" mode will end with an increase in the observatory's altitude to 891 km (553.6 mi).
+Members of the international ocean science community may participate in this phase by creating programs to deploy in situ assets in the regions covered by the SWOT fast-sampling orbit.
+This will provide a global series of experiments with fine-scale ocean campaigns, as well as ground-based data for comparison with SWOT's daily 2-D sea surface height data.
+The fast-sampling phase will end with an increase in the observatory's altitude to 891 km (553.6 mi).

 Phase E (Operations & Sustainment), nominally lasting three years, will have a 21-day repeat orbit to balance global coverage and frequent sampling.
 This non-sun-synchronous orbit was chosen to minimize tidal aliasing and ensure coverage of major water bodies on land.
 SWOT's 120-km-wide (~75-mi-wide) swath will result in overlapping measurements over most of the globe with an average revisit time of 11 days.